marcuswestin/store.js/README.md

 Storages
 --------
-Store.js will pick the best available storage, and automatically falls back to the first added storage that works:
+Store.js will pick the best available storage, and automatically falls back to the first available storage that works:

 ### List of all Storages